Social Media? Check! Domain Name? Check! Website Hosting? Check! Now what????

 That’s all you NEED!

 Now some of you are thinking, what about a Services Page?
 Or an FAQ Page?
 And what about Prices?
-A Services Page and FAQ page are completely optional and you should only consider using them if every other photographer in your area has similar pages.
+A Services Page and FAQ page are completely optional and you should only consider using them if every other photographer in your area has similar pages on their photography websites.
 If your competition doesn’t use these pages, make sure you aren’t either.
 You want to stand out for the quality of your photos – not how much information you post on your website.

 What about prices?